opalmedapps/opal-app/docs/deployment/ci-cd.md

      Go to the [GitHub Actions page](https://github.com/opalmedapps/opal-app/actions),
      select `Increment Version`, and next to the `workflow_dispatch`, select `Run workflow` for the `main` branch.
   2. After execution completes, on the Actions page, select `Build and Deploy App`, and `Run workflow` with the following options:
-      - Deploy the app via the app stores: yes.
+      - Deploy the app via the Apple App Store / Google Play Store: yes, usually for both, unless you need to deploy only to one store for a specific reason.
       - A specific build number to use: enter a number — check the stores for the next sequential number to use.
   3. When the build finishes:
-      - It will have been automatically uploaded to TestFlight (Apple).
+      - It will have been automatically uploaded to TestFlight (Apple), and will be available to testers within the next few minutes.
+      - It will have been automatically uploaded to Google Play (Android) in the internal test track as a draft.
-      - You'll need to manually upload the `android-app-release` aab file to Google Play (Android).
+        You'll need to publish this draft manually to give access to the app to testers.
-  4. The app won't automatically be published to users;
+  4. The app won't automatically be published to end users;
      you'll still need to create new releases in the stores and submit them for review.

 ## Workflow Descriptions